libra2org/libra2-core/libra2-move/framework/README-MIRROR-REPO.md

-# The Aptos Framework Repo
+# The Libra2 Framework Repo

-This repository serves as a mirror for the Aptos Framework packages, including the Move standard library.
+This repository serves as a mirror for the Libra2 Framework packages, including the Move standard library.
 The contents are synced from [aptos-core](https://github.com/aptos-labs/aptos-core) on an hourly basis.

 By pulling dependencies from this mirror repository, developers can avoid downloading unnecessary data, reducing build time significantly.